LoyolaChicagoBooks/introcs-csharp/rst/testing.rst

 Running the Tests
 ---------------------------

-In MonoDevelop, run the Run rational_nunit project.
+In Xamarin Studio, run the Run rational_nunit project.
 A test pad should appear and show something like

 .. image:: images/NUnitTestMonoDevelop.png